 Scratch-and-sniff cards prompt natural gas scare

-GREAT FALLS, Mont.
-(AP) - May 9, 2013 (WPVI) -- Those scratch-and-sniff cards the energy company sends to customers to teach them to recognize the artificial smell added to natural gas?
+GREAT FALLS, MT -- Those scratch-and-sniff cards the energy company sends to customers to teach them to recognize the artificial smell added to natural gas?
 Turns out they work pretty well.

-Energy West general manager Nick Bohr tells the a local newspaper that workers recently discarded several boxes of expired scratch-and-sniff cards in Great Falls.
+Energy West general manager Nick Bohr tells the Great Falls Tribune that workers recently discarded several boxes of expired scratch-and-sniff cards in Great Falls.
 But when the garbage truck picked them up and compressed the load Bohr says "it was the same as if they had scratched them."

 The resulting odor prompted numerous false alarms and building evacuations as the garbage truck traveled through downtown Great Falls on Wednesday morning, leaving the smell in its trail.

 Bohr says the company apologizes for the disruption.

 Download our free apps for iPhone, iPad, Android and Blackberry devices

 - Body pulled from rubble of burned down home 1 min ago

 - Ex-girlfriend testifies Olympican cheated on her 6 min ago